Creature Comforts: The Human-Animal Bond in Healthy Aging

 David grew up in the Midwest where faith, family, and food were the bedrock of his childhood.
 A long-time resident of San Francisco, David attends GLIDE Memorial Church and sings with its world-renowned GLIDE Ensemble.
 His family has multiplied into a village and they are often found in his kitchen consuming sweet and savory delights.

-Join us for a delicious lunch at this year’s agein, and share your pet stories with our learning community!
+Over a delicious lunch at this year’s agein, participants shared pet stories with our learning community…

 Our caterer, Rhoda Goldman Plaza, is well known for their delicious, home-made food.
 High quality fruits and vegetables are locally sourced and turned into scrumptious desserts, salads, and soups.
 They even make their own broth from scratch as the base of their soups!
 And their pastry chef is admired for her scones, macaroons, and irresistible pies.